Nexo Office Raided by Bulgarian Police in Wide Investigation

 Nexo’s terms and conditions differ from typical terms of other European P2P lending sites.

-The website isn’t liable for any results arising from you using the platform, which means you agree to lose your money to Nexo.
+The website isn’t liable for any results from using the platform, which means you agree to lose your money to Nexo.

 Potential Red Flags